-Toyota, Honda and Nissan are partnering with eight industrial firms to make a fresh push on hydrogen refuelling stations in Japan.
+Toyota, Honda, and Nissan are partnering with eight industrial firms to make a fresh push on hydrogen refueling stations in Japan.
 The group wants to build 80 stations within the first four years of the partnership — which is expected to last a decade — with nine in operation by March 2018.
 The plan would nearly double the 91 stations currently in the country.

 Japan’s carmakers have made big strides with fuel-cell cars in recent times.
 Toyota launched the Mirai, the first for the mass-market, in late 2014, while Nissan last year announced its plans to develop fuel-cell technology using plant-based ethanol.
 The problem, predictably, is cost.
 A Mirai car costs 6.7 million yen ($59,000), which is nearly double the price of a comparable electric car, while hydrogen stations can cost as much as 500 million yen ($4.4 million) to build.
 As such, there are only around 2,200 fuel-cell cars in Japan.